StarRocks/starrocks/docs/en/administration/data_migration_tool.md

 ## Q&A

-### Q1: Why is that only the table schemas got synchronized?
+### Q1: Why did only the table schemas get synchronized?

 If you have enabled the firewall, you must open these ports: